Hoffurd History, Family Crest & Coats of Arms

-Anglo-Saxon name Hoffurd comes from when the family resided in either of the settlements called Ufford in the counties of Northamptonshire and Suffolk.
+The Anglo-Saxon name Hoffurd comes from when the family resided in either of the settlements called Ufford in the counties of Northamptonshire and Suffolk.
 The surname Hoffurd belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Hoffurd family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
+The surname Hoffurd was first found in Suffolk at Ufford, a parish, in the union of Woodbridge, hundred of Wilford.
 Ufford is also a civil parish in the city of Peterborough, Cambridgeshire.
 Both parishes are ancient.
 The Cambridgeshire parish dates back to Saxon times when it was first listed as Uffawyrtha in 948.
 The Suffolk parish dates back to the Domesday Book of 1086 when it was listed as Uffeworda.

 Both essentially mean "enclosure of a man called Uffa," from the Old English personal name + "worth."

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 The Hundredorum Rolls of 1273 may confirm this claim as Robert de Ufford was listed in Suffolk at that time.
-CITATION[CLOSE]
+Later the Feet of Fines listed Thomas Ufford in Essex in 1391.

-Early History of the Hoffurd family
+Important Dates for the Hoffurd family

-Another 145 words (10 lines of text) covering the years 1308, 1631, 1345, 1346, 1413, 1404 and 1349 are included under the topic Early Hoffurd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoffurd research.
+Another 73 words (5 lines of text) covering the years 1308, 1631, 1345, 1346, 1413, 1404 and 1349 are included under the topic Early Hoffurd History in all our PDF Extended History products and printed products wherever possible.

 Hoffurd Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hoffurd has been recorded under many different variations, including Ufford, Ufforde and others.

 Early Notables of the Hoffurd family (pre 1700)

-Another 57 words (4 lines of text) are included under the topic Early Hoffurd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Hoffurd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoffurd family